Supporting Public Access to Funded Research

 Overview

-In August 2022, the White House Office of Science and Technology Policy (OSTP) issued a memorandum directed at all federal funding agencies titled Ensuring Free, Immediate, and Equitable Access to Federally Funded Research (PDF; often referred to as the Nelson Memo).
+In August 2022, the White House Office of Science and Technology Policy (OSTP) issued a memorandum directed at all federal funding agencies titled Ensuring Free, Immediate, and Equitable Access to Federally Funded Research (PDF; often referred to as the Nelson Memo, since it was issued by the OSTP interim director at that time, Dr. Alondra Nelson).
 This guidance states that all federal funding agencies are required to facilitate public access to the results of federally funded research.
 The OSTP defines public access as "the free availability of federally funded research materials, including data and research results, to the public."

 This memo revises the OSTP recommendations from 2013 under which federal funders have been operating.
 The Association of Research Libraries created a helpful comparison of these new guidelines to the former ones that were issued in 2013 (PDF).